Anti-spam techniques: Discretion

-Sharing an email address only among a limited group of correspondents is one way to limit the chance that the address will be "harvested" and targeted by spam.
-Similarly, when forwarding messages to a number of recipients who don't know one another, recipient addresses can be put in the "bcc: field" so that each recipient does not get a list of the other recipients' email addresses.
+Sharing an email address only among a limited group of correspondents is one way to limit the chance that the address will be "harvested" and targeted to receive spam.
+Similarly, when forwarding messages to a number of recipients who do not know one another, recipient addresses can be put in the bcc: field so that each recipient does not get a list of the other recipients' email addresses.

-When identifying spam, the email of the sender might be slightly off then that of an official company.
-Writing might lack professionalism and grammar.
-In the modern age AI can be used to create the messages and can have an automated or robotic style of language.
+When identifying spam, the email of the sender might be slightly off from that of an official company.
+Winning competitions and rewards, job offers, and anything revolving around the banking world are among the top spam subjects.
+Writing might lack professionalism and correct grammar.
+Artificial intelligence can be used to create the messages and may have an automated or robotic style of language.
+It has been found in the modern day that over half of the spam emails sent involve artificial intelligence in some form.
+Besides creating the spam message entirely, AI may also be used to revise writing for errors, making it appear more authentic.
+As time goes on, it is very possible that the AI can become harder to detect and employ other methods that makes spam more likely to make it to recipients' inboxes and successfully deceive readers.
+As it stands currently, out of the most-used email service providers, Yahoo has best been able to prevent AI-generated spam from penetrating through their integrated security systems.
+In contrast, Gmail and Outlook had allowed more from a set of the same emails to go through their spam detectors.

 Address munging

 Email addresses posted on webpages, Usenet or chat rooms are vulnerable to e-mail address harvesting.
 Address munging is the practice of disguising an e-mail address to prevent it from being automatically collected in this way, but still allow a human reader to reconstruct the original: an email address such as, "no-one@example.com", might be written as "no-one at example dot com", for instance.
 A related technique is to display all or part of the email address as an image, or as jumbled text with the order of characters restored using CSS.